 The Best Home Improvement Store Rocks for Rock Painting

-I get asked about the best home improvement store rocks for rock painting.
+I am often asked about the best home improvement store rocks for rock painting.
 In this article, I show you which rocks I use and rock painting ideas to go with each of them.
 Let’s get started with the rock painting fun!

 Rocks for Rock Painting Beginners (and Seasoned Painters)